Another Great Conference is on the Way!

 Linda Apple is the author of nonfiction, women’s fiction, and children’s books.
 Book three of her Moonlight Mississippi Series, Lexi’s Choice was released in 2022.
 Sixteen of her stories have also been published in the Chicken Soup for the Soul books.

 Her middle-grade early reader, BOWWOW!
 Book of Winston’s Words of Wisdom, was chosen by a Pennsylvania school district for their One-Book programs.
 It was also on the short list for the Benjamin Franklin award.
-Winston’s newly released book, Winston’s World: The Way He Sniffs It, will be one of the books exhibited at UK’s London Book Fair in April.
+Winston’s newly released book, Winston’s World: The Way He Sniffs It, was one of the books exhibited at UK’s London Book Fair in April.

 Linda has served as president of the Oklahoma Writers Federation, Inc. and the Ozark Creative Writers Conference.
 She has also has the great honor of being chosen to be inducted into the 2023 Arkansas Writers Hall of Fame.
 Linda has taught writing workshops in the Midwest and southern portions of the United States, as well as Great Britain and Ireland.
 She is also a motivational speaker.